TerenceLZL/PEPRD-Graph/README.md

 # PEPRD-Graph
-The above is the dataset used by our method, “A Three-Stage Phishing Email Detection Framework Driven by Persuasion-Rhetorical Dependency Graph”
+The following is the dataset used in our method, "A Three-Stage Phishing Email Detection Framework Driven by Persuasion-Rhetorical Dependency Graph"